adityav31121999/MonoNN/README.md

     - The reason behind this is simple: an MLP will have a bias vector element-wise added to the output obtained by the product of previous activation and current weight.
     - A single bias value can tune the signal obtained by the product of a row and column vector.
 For monomial nature, this can be tricky, since it can explode or restrain the value.
     - Hence, each weight value has its own bias.
-    - An ALPHA value ($\ALPHA \ge 0.8$) is utilized to make coefficients absorb the major change, compared to biases that absorb the minor part.
+    - Gradient factor ($\alpha \ge 0.8$) is utilized to make coefficients absorb the major change, compared to biases that absorb the minor part.

 ## Gradients